FuelLabs/fuels-rs/docs/src/cookbook/modify-contract-call-tx.md

 {{#include ../../../examples/cookbook/src/lib.rs:modify_call_inputs_setup}}
 ```

-In the next step, we deploy our test contract, create an instance of the contract, get the call handler and
+In the next step, we deploy our test contract, create an instance of the contract and get the call handler.
+Finally, we get the underlying call using `get_executable_call()`.

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:modify_call_inputs_instance}}